 Ruth Gerritsen-McKane, PhD, LCSW

-MSW Field Education Director / Associate Professor
+MSW Field Education Director and Associate Professor of Social Work

 Dr. Gerritsen-McKane has been actively engaged in social work for 20+ years, most of that time has been spent in academia in the area of field education.
 Her passion for field education was cemented when her PhD research culminated in developing a field education model for a founding BSW program at Kwame Nkrumah University of Science and Technology (KNUST) in Kumasi, Ghana.